If you want to use this site please update your browser!

 The relationship between the gods and humans

-For example, Thor, whose very name meant “Thunder,” was not so much the “god of thunder” as he was the god thunder – the divinity whose presence the Vikings felt in the thunder.
-His wife, the goddess Sif, was known for her long, luscious, golden hair that seems to have symbolized fields of ripe grain.
-Sif would therefore have been the goddess grain, and the storms fertilizing the vegetation would have been practically a ritual enactment of the consummation of the marriage of Thor and Sif.
+For instance, Thor, whose name meant "Thunder," wasn't merely the "god of thunder"; he was essentially the embodiment of thunder itself, and the Vikings perceived his presence in thunderstorms.
+His wife, the goddess Sif, was renowned for her long, golden hair, symbolizing fields of ripe grain.
+Consequently, Sif could be considered the goddess of grain, and the storms fertilizing the vegetation were seen as a symbolic enactment of the union between Thor and Sif.

 The relationship between the gods and humans